 Brown sugar- adds a nice texture to the muffins and compliments the cinnamon flavor.

-Cinnamon- we love adding cinnamon to apple-flavored desserts, it adds so much flavor that compliments the banana flavor.
+Cinnamon- I love adding cinnamon to apple-flavored desserts, it adds so much flavor that compliments the apple flavor.

 Eggs- you will need 2 large eggs for this recipe.
 Make sure that you use room-temperature eggs in this recipe.